CoconutOnPalm/fltt-compiler/README.md

 ## 3. No recursion

 ## 4. Declarations
-All variables must be declared inside a procedure, or be passed as `IN/OUT` ref arguments
+All variables must be declared inside a function, or be passed as `IN/OUT` ref arguments
  - **`I`** (IN) param marks an argument as `readonly const`
  - **`O`** (OUT) param marks an argumenta as an 'OUT' argument - cannot be read before assignment, cannot be passed as `I`
  - **`T`** marks an argument as an array